 Conservation/Management: Lakeplain prairies have been lost and degraded via conversion to agriculture, residential and industrial development, alterations of ground water hydrology, and fire suppression.
 The construction of extensive drainage networks to promote agriculture and residential development has lowered the water table in most of the historical range of lakeplain prairies.
-That, and the suppression of natural and cultural fires has allowed the community to succeed to shrub and forest communities.
-Of nearly 160,000 acres (64,000 ha) of lakeplain prairie in Michigan circa 1800 less than 0.5% remain today (Comer et al. 1995a and b).
+That, and the suppression of natural and cultural fires allow the community to succeed to shrub and forest communities.
+Of nearly 160,000 acres (64,000 ha) of lakeplain prairie in Michigan circa 1800 less than 0.5% remain today.